+ Jakeem Thunder

 NAME + ALIASES:

-Simon B. Thunder (father, deceased), Mildred (mother, deceased), six unnamed brothers, William Twotrees (Willpower, son), Kiku (adoptive daughter), Peachy Pet (adoptive daughter)
+Simon B. Thunder (father, deceased), Mildred (mother, deceased), Joseph, Jordan, Jason, James, Jefferson and Jacob (brothers), William Twotrees (Willpower, son), Kiku (adoptive daughter), Peachy Pet (adoptive daughter)

 Justice Society of America